pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 POST /sequence
 --------------------

-Converting a single sequence to GFE can be done by doing a POST to the gfe API.
+Converting a GFE allele back to its corresponding sequence can be done by using the sequence API.
+This API allows you to get the full sequence that's associated with the GFE allele.
+When submitting a sequence, if the *aligned* value is less than 1 then you will not be able to get the complete sequence back from the GFE allele.
+The *fullgene* accession number returned from the gfe API can be used to get back the full sequence from the feature service.

-The object model for the gfe API is as follows:
+The object model for the sequence API is as follows:

 .. raw:: html